Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem

 The proposed RKO-ACO metaheuristic demonstrated robust performance across all benchmark instances, consistently achieving or surpassing best-known solutions from both exact and heuristic methods from the literature.
 Notably, the RKO-ACO improved 95 of 96 benchmark instances, confirming its effectiveness in handling the combinatorial complexity of the problem.
 Analysis of ARPD and BRPD metrics further validated the stability of the approach across independent runs.

 The results of this study confirm the research hypotheses introduced in Section~\ref{sec:intro}, as detailed below.

-\textbf{(1) Effectiveness of linearization.} The linearized formulation of the QMC-VSBPP consistently resulted in tighter lower bounds compared to the original quadratic model.
-Also, this simplified formulation could obtain four optimal solutions in small instances.
-However, both formulations exhibited substantial optimality gaps for larger instances, reflecting the intrinsic combinatorial complexity of the problem and motivating the need for complementary metaheuristic strategies.
+\textbf{(1) Effectiveness of linearization.} The linearized model of the QMC-VSBPP consistently resulted in tighter lower bounds compared to the original quadratic model.
+Also, this simplified model could obtain four optimal solutions in small instances.
+However, both models exhibited substantial optimality gaps for larger instances, reflecting the intrinsic combinatorial complexity of the problem and motivating the need for complementary metaheuristic strategies.

 \textbf{(2) Performance of RKO-ACO.} The RKO-ACO algorithm demonstrated robust performance across all tested instances, outperforming best-known solutions from both exact and traditional methods from the literature.
 Analysis of ARPD and BRPD metrics across independent runs confirmed the reliability and stability of the approach.